AugustNagro/augustnagro.github.io/_posts/2019-11-2-optimized-openjkd.md

 `-fomit-frame-pointer` allows the compiler to omit using frame pointers when possible, freeing a register.
 This could make debugging the JVM's native code painful.

+* Make the jdk with:

+{% highlight bash %}
+make images CONF=macosx-x86_64-server-release
+{% endhighlight %}

-* Make the jdk with `make images CONF=macosx-x86_64-server-release`.
-The build takes only 15 minutes or so on my early 2015 macbook, even with the optimizations enabled.
+The build takes only 15 minutes or so on my early 2015 macbook, even with optimizations enabled.

-* Find the build in `build/macosx-x86_64-server-release/images/jdk-bundled`, append to PATH and run some tests!
+* Find the jdk in `build/macosx-x86_64-server-release/images/jdk-bundled`, append to PATH and run some tests!

 ### Benchmarks
 [DaCapo](http://dacapobench.sourceforge.net/) was the first benchmark suite I ran.